v-novaltd/LCEVCdecJS/docs/coding_style.md

 Exported members will appear at the public API level and their name should be `camelCase`.

-Public members can be used between modules but shouldn't be seen outside those modules so their names should be `_camelCase`.
+Public members that could be used between modules but shouldn't be seen at the public API level should be named using `_camelCase` convention.

 Private members should only be used inside of a module and should be should be `#camelCase` following the new proposed standard (currently on Stage 3 at time of writing).